TRANSVAGINAL MESH AND BLADDER SLING CASES

 Transvaginal Mesh/Bladder Sling Settlement and Verdicts

-- Atlantic City, New Jersey NJ - Jury awards woman plaintiff $3MM award against J&J and Gynecare, August 2013.
+- August, 2013 – Atlantic City, New Jersey NJ – Jury awards woman plaintiff $3MM award against J&J and Gynecare.

-- Charleston, West Virginia WV – Jury awards woman plaintiff $2.5MM award against C.R.
-Bard, October 2013.
+- October, 2013 – Charleston, West Virginia WV – Jury awards woman plaintiff $2.5MM award against C.R.
+Bard.

-- Bloomberg News reports possible “Global Settlement” in works between three major mesh manufactures of close to 50K claims, excluding Johnson & Johnson Inc.
+- Bloomberg News reports possible “Global Settlement” in works between three major mesh manufacturers of close to 50K claims, excluding Johnson & Johnson Inc.